Search

 Chris Volk

-Chris Volk joined the UC Riverside men's soccer team as an assistant coach in August of 2017, entering his seventh year on staff in 2023.
+Chris Volk joined the UC Riverside men's soccer team as an assistant coach in August of 2017, entering his eighth year on staff in 2024.

 Volk is best known to area soccer fans as the longtime assistant coach and head coach at UC Irvine.
 During his 20 years with the Anteaters, Volk helped UCI to five NCAA Tournament appearances, including three trips to the Sweet 16.